Liuba Grechen Shirley

 Founder and CEO

 In 2018, Liuba ran a historic congressional campaign to represent New York’s 2nd District in the U.S. House of Representatives.
-She received the highest vote share of any Democrat to run against Peter King in 25 years.
+She received the highest vote share of any Democrat to run against the incumbent in 25 years.
 Liuba raised over $2 million with no corporate PAC money and built a grassroots movement of volunteers that knocked over 250,000 doors.
-She petitioned the Federal Election Commission and became the first woman in history to receive federal approval to spend Campaign Funds on Childcare
+She petitioned the Federal Election Commission and became the first woman in history to receive federal approval to spend Campaign Funds on Childcare.

 Sarah Hague, LMSW

 Sarah is a political social worker who has spent her career engaging young adults and womxn in government and politics.
-Sarah has started Youth Advisory Boards for 4 Congressmembers, mobilizing over 250 students.
+Sarah has started Youth Advisory Boards for 4 Congressmembers, mobilizing over 500 students.
 At Vote Mama Foundation, she spearheads the organization’s work on passing Campaign Funds for Childcare in all 50 states by 2023.
 Sarah also coordinates the foundation’s research and analysis efforts on childcare and the state of motherhood in American politics in partnership with leading researchers and organizations.
-Previously, Sarah served as NY Chief of Staff for Rep. Carolyn Maloney (NY-12) where she worked on supporting family-friendly legislation among other important initiatives.
+Previously, Sarah served as NY Chief of Staff for a member of the U.S. House, where she worked on supporting family-friendly legislation among other important initiatives.
 Sarah holds an MSW degree from Columbia University School of Social Work and a BA in Social work, Sociology, and Peace and Conflict Studies from Gordon College.
-She lives in Long Island City with her partner and two dogs, Ruth Barker Ginsberg and Rosie the Riveter.

 Corie Pope Lieberman